rossmoody/macropad-hotkeys/README.md

-# RP2040 MacroPad
+# 👋 RP2040 MacroPad Hotkeys

-Macros and general infrastructure for my RP2040 MacroPad using CircuitPython.
+Personal macros and general infrastructure for the RP2040 MacroPad using CircuitPython.